Prof. Dr. André Studart

 Our research focus is to enable modeling at the nanoscale to study systems with impact on our sustainable energy future as well as systems of fundamental importance.

-The research interest of the Polymer Chemistry Group is mainly within the field of synthetic and supramolecular chemistry, directed primarily towards the creation of structurally novel polymers and defined supramolecular structures.
+The research interest of the Polymer Chemistry Group is mainly within the field of synthetic chemistry, directed primarily towards the creation of structurally novel linear polymers, highly branched dendronized polymers and sheet-like polymers.

 Prof. Dr. Hans Christian Öttinger